Hauppauge Medicaid Fraud Defense Lawyer

 Performance.
 Unlike most other lawyers you may find online, Nick is proud to share and disclose his track record of avoiding criminal charges and protecting his clients’ medical license in cases spanning all of New York and more than 35 states nationwide.
 Depending on the concrete allegations, Nick will tailor a defense strategy to his client’s particular situation—rather than boring prosecutors with an excuse of “my client had no intent.”
 Healthcare fraud defense is much more nuanced than a typical criminal defense lawyer may think.
 In New York Medicaid fraud cases, successful negotiations won’t work out if the Medicaid prosecutor is an expert in healthcare matters and your defense lawyer is not.
 The best DUI lawyer in town may lack the specific knowledge of what constitutes Medicaid fraud and how to defend healthcare fraud allegations.
 That’s why it is so important for you to ask for concrete results in past healthcare fraud cases before you spend your money.

-If you would like to discuss your situation with NY Medicaid defense lawyer Dr. Nick Oberheiden, then all you have to do is give him a call at 888-680-1745, which is his personal cell phone line.
+If you would like to discuss your situation with Hauppauge Medicaid defense lawyer Dr. Nick Oberheiden, then all you have to do is give him a call at 888-680-1745, which is his personal cell phone line.
 Nick will make the time to listen to you and explore solutions—free of charge and 100% confidential.

 What Exactly Constitutes Medicaid Fraud in New York?

 In general terms, Medicaid Fraud is the intentional submission of false information with respect to Medicaid medical care or services for the purpose of receiving funds from the Medicaid program.
 Medicaid fraud can be committed in different ways such as:

 - Prescribing Medically Unnecessary Opioids (DEA)

 - Overprescribing to Medicaid Beneficiaries